 Having run myself ragged like a hamster in a wheel for several years straight without a break, my body was finally telling me that I needed to give myself some overdue attention.
 Simply burned out and in need of rest, I figured that a land plentiful in mangoes, massages, and Buddhist temples would be a great place to get away.

-Shortly after I arrived, however, I discovered Mahasiddha, the Tantra yoga studio in Chiang Mai.
+Shortly after I arrived, however, I discovered Mahasiddha, the yoga school in Chiang Mai.
 That is when I realized my purpose for flying half way around the world extended beyond lovely foods and healing practitioners, to a journey of discovering my own capability of self-love and self-healing.

 Uriel and Blandine introduced me a to yoga practice that encompasses an entire way of living, utilizing tools that I could use to restore myself, developing on all levels: physically, intellectually, and spiritually.
 Through retreats, yoga classes, workshops, and special events that I have been fortunate enough to participate in, I have found love and purpose in my life in a way where I have resources, tools, and a community of support that I can turn to whenever I feel the need.

 I feel like I was a worn down car that has finally gotten a full tune-up, transforming into a woman who is enabled to follow her path, and also to enjoy the journey along the way.
 My perspective has shifted so much over the magical two months I have been here.

 In addition, my inspiration for creative endeavors in my life that previously felt blocked have reopened in a way that is conscious because I better understand myself.
 A good day or bad day is no longer a symptom of luck, but a result of the practices I have been studying.